Allison-Turner/p2p-livestreaming/README.md

     - Make sure X11 is working correctly
 2. `$ sudo wireshark &` to launch WireShark.
 Keep WireShark window at side.
     - In WireShark, capture with filter *any*
-    - Then, set display filter to `openflow || (ip.addr==10.0.0.0/24 && !(tcp.port==22))` (You can save this filter for easier use later)
+    - Then, set display filter as required
-    - Meaningful packets flying between hosts will then all appear in WireShark (Will be extremely helpful for designing & debugging OpenFlow controller logic)
-3. `$ ./src/pox/pox.py livestreaming.direct` to launch a POX controller
+3. `$ ./src/pox/pox.py livestreaming.bypass` to launch our POX controller
-    - This controller (`livestreaming.direct`) is a basic L2 learning switch
-4. `$ sudo python src/live.py videos/30fps-600frames.flv 600` to run the test with a 600 frames video
+4. `$ sudo python src/live.py videos/30fps-600frames.flv output/viewed.flv` in another terminal to run the test

-As on my Macbook, this experiment setting gives roughly 12 secs latency ;)

 ## Manual Commands Memo